-It’s commonplace to include a 13th month bonus.
+It’s commonplace to include a bonus for Lunar New Year of one month’s salary.
 This bonus is separate from any performance-based bonus and, in practical terms, is expected by most employees.
 An annual company party is expected, often extending to a company trip.
 This is usually domestic but may also include a destination outside of Vietnam.

-Some companies offer a 14th month bonus and profit-sharing or equity, but this is relatively rare.
+Some companies offer a increased bonus (2 months or more) and profit-sharing or equity, but this is relatively rare.
 Private health insurance can be a welcome addition and can be provided by an employer in a relatively cost-effective way.
 Training allowances are important for some roles.
 Smaller incentives such as lunch, flexible working hours or premium office facilities might also be considered.

 See our longer guide to employee benefits here.

 Launching your own team in Vietnam or finding new talent is certainly easier with help from local experts.
 Find out more about how we can help your project succeed in Vietnam.